FrankoFPM/Spine-Viewer-Web/README.md

 - Report errors or suggest new features through GitHub issues
 - Send pull requests with your own changes or improvements to the code
 - Share the application with other users who may be interested

+- For more information on how to obtain the assets, please refer to the [Asset Guide](/public/assets/contributing.md)

 ## License